 Howard Electric encourages all teachers actively teaching in both private and public schools within the Fayette, Glasgow, Harrisburg, Higbee, New Franklin, Salisbury, and Westran school districts to apply.

-For full course details and scholarship application click the links below.
+For full course details available below.